r4nd0m6uy/r4nd0m-blog/content/pages/whoami.md

 learned keyboard when I was young and play with the old keyboards I got from my father [who is a real pianist](http://bulls-band.ch/).

-I'm very glad to have some treasures like is old [Fender Rhodes](https://en.wikipedia.org/wiki/Rhodes_piano) and his [Yamaha DX-7](https://en.wikipedia.org/wiki/Yamaha_DX7).
+I'm very glad to have some treasures like his old [Fender Rhodes](https://en.wikipedia.org/wiki/Rhodes_piano) and his [Yamaha DX-7](https://en.wikipedia.org/wiki/Yamaha_DX7).
 Unfortunately they don't work as if they were brand new but I'm planning to fix that issue soon or